jpverkamp/blog/content/reviews/books/Mike Carey/Neil Gaimans Neverwhere.md

 ![Neverwhere-6](/embeds/books/attachments/neverwhere-6.jpg)

 Anaesthesia is a fun character.
-I wonder if (like in Gainman's {{< goodreads series="The Sandman" text="Sandman series" >}} that's a Title or just a name.
+I wonder if (like in Gainman's [[The Sandman|Sandman series]]() that's a Title or just a name.
 We never do find out, but for what little she's about, she's a fun character.

 ![Neverwhere-7](/embeds/books/attachments/neverwhere-7.jpg)